Registering a Foundation

 All foundations (except for foundations which are open-ended investment schemes or closed-ended investment schemes within the meaning of The Protection of Investors (Bailiwick of Guernsey) Law, 1987) must have a resident agent who is either -

 - An individual, resident in Guernsey, who is a foundation official, or

 - A corporate services provider.

-Foundation registration submissions are made by completing the online form available below.
+Foundation registration submissions are made by completing the form available below and emailing it to email@example.com.
 The following documents will need to be uploaded with the application:

 1. A copy of the Charter (see the below guidance for details of the requirements of the Charter)

 2. Copies of the Councillors' written consents to act

 3. Copy of the Guardian's written consent to act (if a Guardian is to be appointed).

 In addition to the above, all foundations must also submit beneficial ownership information on registration using the 'Beneficial ownership manual data capture form' available below.
 Further guidance on beneficial ownership requirements is available here: Beneficial Ownership Guidance.

 For full details of the requirements to register a foundation in Guernsey please refer to the Foundations (Guernsey) Law, 2012 and, if applicable, seek professional advice.